bobadair/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 These can be changed in the bridge thing configuration.
 Discovered keypad devices should now have their model parameters automatically set to the correct value.

-Caseta Smart Bridge PRO 2 hubs and RA2 Select main repeaters should now be discovered automatically via mDNS.
+Caseta Smart Bridge hubs, Smart Bridge Pro 2 hubs, and RA2 Select main repeaters should now be discovered automatically via mDNS.
 Devices attached to them still need to be configured manually unless the experimental leapbridge is used.

 Other supported Lutron systems must be configured manually.